Updated April 12, 2021|3 min read

-It can be tempting if you get a bump in your salary (of any size) to start spending more, but before you do, take pause.
+Unexpected or not, it can be tempting to start spending more when you earn more.
+But before you do, take pause.
 “You have to ask yourself if you want to be drinking expensive wine now or buying a vineyard later on,” said Jonathan Drubner, certified financial planner and wealth advisor at Intersect Capital.

 No matter how you earned your wealth, it’s important to manage it so it lasts as long as you do.

 When your salary increases, start by getting a true sense of what money is coming in and going out each month, said Drubner.